Rieselhilfe/sofunlang/README.md

 This is the new haskell interpreter and REPL for sofun, improvements over the c++ version include:
 * More than 50 times faster
-* Now with a basic type system (text types to be added soon, maybe there will be a hello-world after all ;) )
+* Now with a basic type system
 * More and better error messages, less edge cases
 * far more elegant code ;)
 * several tools to make working with the repl easier (a reworked debug mode, command to print out function definitions of loaded files)